-Domestic corporate goods prices are expected to continue increasing in the immediate future, primarily reflecting the rise in international commodity prices.
+Domestic corporate goods prices are likely to continue increasing for the time being, although the pace of increase is expected to slow.
 The year-on-year rate of change in consumer prices is expected to be around zero percent in the short run.
-From a longer-term perspective, however, it is projected to continue to follow a positive trend, as the output gap continues to be positive.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on August 22 and 23, 2007.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on September 18 and 19, 2007.

-2 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on August 22 and 23, 2007.
+2 The text of "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on September 18 and 19, 2007.